 Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey.
-91.3% of people completing the most recent CPPQ survey had rated the service provided by the pharmacy as very good or excellent.
-The pharmacy had addressed feedback about the cleanliness of the store by ensuring that the store was cleaned regularly and that stock was tidy.
+73.2% of people completing the most recent CPPQ survey had rated the service provided by the pharmacy as very good or excellent.
+The store manager shared some feedback received by the online survey with the inspector which praised the actions of the RP following a Medicines Use Review (MUR).
 A complaints procedure was available in the practice leaflet which was displayed in the retail area.

 Professional indemnity and public liability insurances were provided by the XL Insurance Company SE with an expiry of 31 July 2020.
 RP records were maintained in a log and the correct RP certificate was displayed.
-The RP had preemptively signed out on the day of the inspection.
-Records of emergency supplies and private prescriptions were held on the PMR system and were generally in order.
-But the date of prescribing and the name of the prescriber were not always accurate.
+Records of emergency supplies and private prescriptions were held on the PMR system and were in order.
 Records of the supply of unlicensed specials medicines were kept and certificates of conformity contained the details of to whom the product had been supplied.
 Controlled drug (CD) registers were generally maintained as required by law.
-Records of the receipt of CDs did not usually contain the address of the supplier.
+Records of the receipt of CDs did not contain the address of the supplier.
 Balance checks were completed weekly.
-A random stock balance check of MST Continus 5mg tablets was accurate.
+A random stock balance check of Zomorph 30mg capsules was inaccurate, with more in the cupboard than in the register.
+The RP quickly identified that this was stock that had been received the morning which had not yet been entered.
 Patient returns were recorded in a separate register and were destroyed promptly, and records were kept with two signatures.

 All staff had completed training on information governance and the General Data Protection Regulation.
 Patient data and confidential waste was dealt with in a secure manner to protect privacy.
 A privacy policy and a fair data use statement were displayed in the patient area and confidential waste was segregated appropriately.
 Verbal consent was obtained from patients prior to accessing their summary care record and a note was placed on the PMR stating the reason for access.
-NHS Smartcards were used appropriately.
+NHS Smartcards were used appropriately, although none of the three staff working at the time of the inspection had a working smartcard.
+A dispenser who was on an extended break and completed the electronic prescription download that morning and was due to return to the pharmacy in the afternoon.

 All staff were trained to an appropriate level on safeguarding.
 The RP had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
 The remaining staff had completed level 1 e-Learning provided by the company.
-Local contacts for the escalation of concerns were available in a folder.
-Staff were aware of the signs requiring referral.
+Local contacts for the escalation of concerns were available on an app downloaded by all team members.
+Staff were aware of the signs requiring referral and gave examples of when they had made appropriate referrals.